 We often speak of going or looking inside.
-But looking with careful attention it can be seen there is simply no such thing as inside/outside.
-When we close our eyes and just watch whatever appears in our awareness, a bird singing, a thought passing, a sensation in the body there is not any delineation between inside and outside.
+But looking with careful attention, it can be seen there is simply no such thing as inside/outside.
+When we close our eyes and just watch whatever appears in our awareness, a bird singing, a thought passing, a sensation in the body, there is not any delineation between inside and outside.
 And it is the same when looking with open eyes.
-Either they are all outside, meaning outside of the seeing and hence seen or they are all inside, as all being contained in awareness.
+Either everything is outside, meaning outside of the seer and hence seen, or they are all inside, as all being contained in awareness.
 But I have found no distinction between inside and out.

 This revelation is more important than it might first appear.
-The inside/outside division the mind makes is part and parcel of the me identity and when one sees, and I mean actually sees, not just intellectually understands, then the very foundation of the ego self is pulled out from under.
+The inside/outside division the mind makes is part and parcel to the me identity, and when one sees, and I mean actually sees, not just intellectually understands, then the very foundation of the ego self is pulled out from under.

 This post is from a collection of stories, essays, poems and insights that have occurred to me along the Way titled From to Lamas: Confessions of a Bodhisattva.